Crawler (album): Music and composition

-Crawler has been described by critics as primarily a hardcore punk, noise rock, and post-punk record, with elements of powerviolence and grindcore throughout the album.
+Crawler has been described by critics as primarily a hardcore punk, noise rock, and post-punk record.

 Critical reception

 Crawler was met with "universal acclaim" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 82 based on 18 reviews.
 Aggregator AnyDecentMusic? gave the release a 7.7 out of 10 based on a critical consensus of 18 reviews.